MileHacker Logo

 Wulong Transportation

 Wulong is a few hours' drive.
-Tours commonly include round-trip transportation from Chongqing.
-Independent travel involves long-long-haul buses and public transport in the area.
+Tours commonly include round-trip transport from Chongqing.
+Independent travel involves long-distance buses and local transport.

 Dazu Accessibility